NthPortal/bakup/README.md

 # bakup-script
-A bash script for backing up files or directories
+A simple bash script for backing up files or directories.

+The script either renames or copies a file/directory (or multiple) 'FILE' to 'FILE.bak'.